 In addition to these emotional and psychological responses, trauma survivors may also experience physical symptoms like headaches, fatigue, digestive issues, excessive sweating, or a quick heartbeat.
 Trauma survivors may also be easily startled.¹²

 If a child or teenager experiences a traumatic event, their trauma symptoms may present differently than those in adults.
-Teenagers and older children may show some of the trauma signs above, but they may also act out in disruptive and destructive ways, sometimes seeking revenge for the traumatic event.¹²
+Teenagers and older children may show some of the trauma signs above, but they might also act out in disruptive and destructive ways, sometimes seeking revenge for the traumatic event.¹²

 Experiencing a traumatic event or events can have long-lasting mental and physical effects.
 The more exposure to traumatic events, the more likely someone is to have chronic health issues or participate in risky behaviors.
 While children are most at-risk of the long-term impact of trauma, people at any age can experience these long-lasting impacts.¹

 A groundbreaking survey called The Adverse Childhood Experiences (ACE) Study surveyed around 9,500 adults in the U.S. to determine the long-term impacts of ACEs.
 The survey asked participants questions about traumatic events they experienced before age 18.
-The results showed that, when compared to adults who did not experience an ACE, adults with four or more ACEs were 2-12 times more likely to:
+The results showed that, when compared to adults who did not experience an ACE, adults with four or more ACEs were 2-12 times more likely to:¹³

 Experiencing trauma may also have adverse effects on interpersonal relationships.
 Trauma survivors often have trouble trusting other people, leading to social isolation, feelings of betrayal, and the inability to receive quality medical care.¹

 The most common long-term impact of trauma is post-traumatic stress disorder (PTSD).
-Most people recover not long after a traumatic event occurs, but some people continue to be affected by the event long after it ends.
+Most people recover not long after a traumatic event occurs, but some continue to be affected by the event long after it ends.
 This can lead to emotional, psychological, and physical issues.¹⁴

 Treatment for PTSD includes medication, psychotherapy, group therapy, lifestyle changes, and self-care.
 Learning to manage your symptoms and understand your PTSD can help you process your trauma, identify your emotions, and find peace.¹⁴